 82 This can only lead to the conclusion that the defendant should be acquitted of the offences he was charged with under count 2.

 This case is primarily concerned with the question of universal jurisdiction and the effect of an amnesty in the territorial state.
 The case did, however, briefly consider the question of superior responsibility and adopted the position of the ICTY that the law on superior responsibility applied equally in both international and non-international armed conflicts.
 In the present case, however, the court found that the defendant was able to exercise effective command and control over the head of the Investigation and Interrogation Department in all cases and under all circumstances.
-Accordingly the defendant was acquitted in relation to the charge that was dependent upon superior responsibility.
+Accordingly, the defendant was acquitted in relation to the charge that was dependent upon superior responsibility.

 IV.
 Conclusion

 As international criminal tribunals and the International Criminal Court can only prosecute and try a limited number of perpetrators of international crimes, law enforcement by domestic courts will remain of crucial importance.
 The preceding synopsis of case law demonstrates the varied attitudes of national courts.
-Some are prepared to freely apply (customary) international law in order to fill the gaps in national legislation.
+Some are prepared to apply (customary) international law freely in order to fill the gaps in national legislation.
 Others are far more reluctant to engage in such a dauntless interpretative exercise, as this would militate against the nullum crimen sine lege principle.
 Ultimately, this reflects the wide variety in legal systems’ position on the direct applicability of international law.

 International criminal law is still in its infancy.
 It is a relatively young body of normative standards.
 This implies that concepts and doctrines have not yet fully crystallized, leaving both international and domestic courts some margin of appreciation to further develop the law.
 The summary of case law shows that national courts are often inclined to conform to the interpretations of international criminal tribunals.
 However, when international case law is inconclusive or contradictory, national courts sometimes take the opportunity to develop their own opinions, thus contributing to the further elucidation of international criminal law.
 There is nothing wrong with that.
 International criminal tribunals do not enjoy a monopoly of interpretation in the realm of international criminal law.
 The contributions of national courts may plug some loopholes and strengthen the normative framework of an evolving body of law.